 Thursday, April 23 (Framingham):

-Stargazing (8:00 to 9:30 pm) at the McAuliffe Center at Framingham State University.
-Co-sponsored by Skylight Astronomical Society.
+Stargazing (8:00 to 9:30 pm) at May Hall on the campus of Framingham State University.
+Co-sponsored by DarksSkyMass and Skylight Astronomical Society.
+Rain/cloud date: April 28, 8:15 to 9:30 pm.

 Friday, April 24 (Boston):